Internationalization

 Prerequisites

-The tooling requires a minimum Python version of 3.7 and the dependencies in requirements/fonts.txt installed.
+The tooling requires a minimum Python version of 3.9 (for functools.cache support).

 You’ll need to have GNU gettext available on your path.
 You may be able to install it using your system’s package manager.